-- ➤ Listening, responding, and working together with the people who use our services, staff and communities to provide an appropriate and effective service. - Continually improving and building positive practice. - Eliminating all forms of unfair discrimination. - Providing a service that is accessible to all and the support for individuals to enjoy that access equally. - Developing environments where people are valued and respected. - Providing learning and developing opportunities for all the people who use our services and staff to enable us to fulfil our commitment to equality. - Working with other agencies to ensure our commitments to equality are delivered. - > Action will be taken to support all complaints are dealt with in a timely and effective manner.
+- ➤ Listening, responding, and working together, non-judgementally, with the people who use our services, staff and communities to provide an appropriate and effective service. - Continually improving and building positive practice. - ➤ Eliminating all forms of discrimination, particularly those with protected characteristics as define by the 2010 equality act (listed on page 3). - > Providing a service that is accessible to all, the support for individuals to enjoy that access equally, including those with hidden disabilities. - > Developing environments where people are valued and respected. - > Providing learning and developing opportunities for all the people who use our services and staff to enable us to fulfil our commitment to equality. - ➤ Working with other agencies to ensure our commitments to equality are delivered. - Action will be taken to support all complaints are dealt with in a timely and effective manner. - > Our annual reporting processes will ensure that our performance against equality and diversity policy, for service users and staff is measured and noted.
+This includes training provided, complaints made, investigations undertaken, and any enforcement actions taken.